Why are our services needed?

 The CMCS cannot offer long-term therapy, and normally counselling is concluded within a maximum of twelve sessions, usually of one hour per week.
 Only in exceptional circumstances can counselling be extended beyond twelve sessions.

-In order to ensure confidentiality, five Area Co-ordinators (ACs) have been appointed to be the first point of contact for someone wanting to use the service.
+In order to ensure confidentiality, four Area Co-ordinators (ACs) have been appointed to be the first point of contact for someone wanting to use the service.
 None of them have any role in the national life of any participating denomination.
 A phone call to the AC is all that is needed, and he or she will then look for a suitable counsellor reasonably close to you.
 After checking that the counsellor can take a new client the AC will give you their phone number and a reference number by which to identify yourself to them.
 You then make contact with the counsellor to arrange a first appointment.

 Counsellors use their skills to earn their living, so have professional fees.
 Often these are beyond the means of ministers, so each denomination and organisation has agreed to make up the difference between what the client can contribute and the full fee.
 You would be asked, then, at the first session to say what you can contribute (though some denominations have specified a standard or a minimum contribution) - your denomination or organisation will then be billed for the balance, without knowing your identity.